‘Heil Home I’m Home’ Showrunner Explains His Controversial Sitcom About Adolph Hitler

 “Everyone working on the series knew the sensitivities we were working with and the last thing they wanted to do is offend anyone.
 The channel wanted something fresh, and I still think we delivered something unique.”

 Geoff said if he had to do it all over again he would have done some things differently.
 One thing he wished he would have done differently was to show the tension between the Hitlers and Goldensteins.
-The Goldensteins big dilemma was never fully addressed in the episode and it was important.
+The Goldensteins big dilemma was never fully addressed in the episode, and it was important.

 “The Goldensteins’ big decision in 1938 is whether to leave Berlin.
 There was genuine tension between the families.
 I just don’t think we conveyed the point well.”